 - JD, Florida State University College of Law, Order of the Coif

-- BA, Mississippi State University, Summa Cum Laude
+- BS, Mississippi State University, Summa Cum Laude

-- Innovative Contracting for Better Material Transfers, Texas Intellectual Prop.
-L.J. (forthcoming 2015)
+- Innovative Contracting for Better Material Transfers, Texas Intellectual Property Law Journal (2015)

 - Formal But Forgiving: A New Approach to Patent Assignments, 66 Rutgers Law Review 299 (2014)

 - Reframing Patent Remedies, 67 Miami Law Review 95 (2012)